shajra/bluos-nix/README.md

 # Usage<a id="sec-3"></a>

-As discussed in the [end user guide](doc/nix-usage-flakes.md) after [installing Nix](doc/nix-installation.md), we can run the BluOS controller without even installing it:
+As discussed in the [end user guide](doc/nix-usage-flakes.md) after [installing Nix with flakes](doc/nix-installation.md), we can run the BluOS controller without even installing it:

 ```sh
 nix run github:shajra/bluos-nix
 ```

 The guide also discusses how to install the application so it's accessible from your `PATH`.

+There's also a small [`bluos-controller` script](bluos-controller) at this project's root that will run the exact version checked out from Git, whether you installed Nix with flakes or not.

 We generally start the controller with no arguments.